pasta777/LoopConversion/README.md

-This repo consists of LLVM Pass which transforms simple for-loop into a formula + a program which translates QBE IR into LLVM IR
+Project consists of LLVM Pass which transforms simple for-loop into a formula + a program which translates QBE IR into LLVM IR